9 Things You Should Not Miss When in Binondo

 Admission to the National Museum is free.
 However, for the ultimate museum experience, book a guided tour in advance.
 A tour guide will explain the intricacies of the artwork, the intentions of the artist, and its significance in history.

-Federal Land Inc., also offers condominium units for sale in Makati; BGC (Fort), Taguig; Binondo and Paco, Manila; Entertainment City, Pasay; Greenhills, San Juan; Quezon City; Marikina; Cebu as well as in General Trias, Cavite.
-For lease to own plan details or pre-selling reservations, email us at firstname.lastname@example.org.
+Federal Land Inc. also offer condominium units for sale -pre-selling condo units or lease to own condo units that are ready for occupancy (RFO) in Makati; BGC (Fort), Taguig; Binondo and Paco, Manila; Entertainment City, Pasay; Greenhills, San Juan; Mandaluyong; Quezon City; Sumulong Highway, Marikina; Cebu as well as in General Trias, Cavite.
+For lease to own plan details or pre-selling reservations, email us at email@example.com.